The Museum is a responsible and ethical steward of all the assets entrusted to it.

 • Implement environmentally sustainable practices throughout the Museum

 UPDATE: The Abbe secured additional grant funding from the Maine Development Foundation and the Maine Community Foundation to implement recommended changes identified during an energy audit.
-Matching funds needs to be raised, and we hope to implement improvements during the winter of 2016/2017.
+Matching funds needs to be raised, and we began implementing improvements during the winter of 2016/2017.

 • Plan a capital and endowment campaign